 - By the stringent code of ethics to which all trustees are subject;

 - By the mechanism in place to mediate any dispute you may have.

-- To take your assets and sell them.
-For example, if you own a house with no mortgage, the trustee would sell the house, and use the money to repay your creditors (the people you owe money to).
+- To sell debtor’s assets, if that is something that is required in that particular case.
+For example, if the debtor owns a house with no mortgage, the Trustee, depending on the value and the province where the property is located, may be required to sell the house, and use the money to repay creditors (the people the debtor owes money to).

-- provide debt counselling
+- provide financial and debt counselling

 - help you make a proposal to your creditors to avoid bankruptcy